Brookston Beer Bulletin

 Beer Birthday: Pete Reid

-August 26, 2021 By Jay Brooks Leave a Comment
+August 26, 2024 By Jay Brooks

 mod-brew-age

-Today is Pete Reid’s 58th birthday.
+Today is Pete Reid’s 61st birthday.
 Pete was the publisher of Modern Brewery Age.
-I first met Pete a number of years ago at a Craft Brewers Conference but finally got to know him much better during a trip to Bavaria a few years back, where the two of us took a side trip to Salzburg to visit the Austrian Trumer Brauerei.
+I first met Pete a number of years ago at a Craft Brewers Conference but finally got to know him much better during a trip to Bavaria a few years back, where the two of us took a side trip to Salzburg to visit the original Austrian Trumer Brauerei.
 I think he may be retired or at least shut down MBA, as the domain name is no longer active, plus I haven’t seen him at beer events lately, either.
 Still, join me in wishing Pete a very happy birthday.

 pete-reid-1